ram535/dart_text_editor/README.md

-# Simple text editor in dartlang
+# Simple text editor written in dart

-The purpose of this project is to reproduce and create a small text editor using dartlang.
+The purpose of this project is to reproduce and create a small text editor using the dart:html library.

-I construct this project step by step using the spiral method.

 I am basing this project from the book Dart Scalable Application Develoment.
 This is just for the sake of knowledge and getting more familiar with dartlang.